Enclave-Technologies/GymFlow-movement/docs/redis-queue-setup.md

     - Check database connections

 3. **Queue growing too large**

     - Increase worker concurrency
     - Add more worker instances
     - Check for processing bottlenecks

+4. **Race condition errors (Plan not found)**

+    - Check if using `queuePhaseCreateWithDependency` for new plans
+    - Verify job dependencies are properly set
+    - Monitor retry attempts in worker logs
+    - Ensure plan creation completes before phase creation

+5. **Workout operations not persisting to database**

+    - Restart the worker to pick up code changes
+    - Check if worker is using updated processor code
+    - Verify database connection in worker environment
+    - Check for TypeScript compilation errors

 ### Debug Commands